Aboriginal Gathering Place

 Our vision for the gathering place

-Plans are underway to build an Aboriginal Gathering Place in the heart of Quarry Hills regional parkland in South Morang.
+Construction is underway on the Aboriginal Gathering Place in the heart of Quarry Hills Parkland in South Morang.

 The Aboriginal Gathering Place will also offer educational services to support reconciliation and healing across the wider community.